-- It’s interesting that so far, dogs are the only species that have been reported to have this problem with macadamia nuts.
-Also, we do not know what causes the toxicity and there is no specific antidote.
+- Interestingly, dogs are the only species reported to have this problem with macadamia nuts so far.
+Also, we do not know what causes the toxicity, and there is no specific antidote.

-- Symptoms: Often the first symptom is weakness in the back legs, vomiting, shaking, and diarrhea.
+- Symptoms: Often, the first symptom is a weakness in the back legs, vomiting, shaking, and diarrhea.
 These symptoms can occur as long as 3 days after ingesting but normally within 12 hours.

 - The theobromine in chocolate can be deadly for dogs and in surprisingly small doses.

 - The darker the chocolate, the more dangerous.
 Count cocoa powder and baker’s chocolate at the very top of the most dangerous list

 - Even white chocolate contains theobromine, so there is no “safe” chocolate.